jp7677/dxvk-nvapi/README.md

 ### Lutris

 DXVK-NVAPI is enabled by default in Lutris since 0.5.9-beta1 and newer.
+It's updated automatically.

-- For updating the included version, create a folder indicating a new version with subfolders `x32`/`x64` in `~/.local/share/lutris/runtime/dxvk-nvapi/` and copy `nvapi.dll`/`nvapi64.dll` into it.
-Specify the new version in the DXVK-NVAPI "version" field in the Lutris settings.
+- To use a custom version, copy a folder with that version containing `x32`/`x64` with `nvapi.dll`/`nvapi64.dll` of corresponding architecture inside them, into `~/.local/share/lutris/runtime/dxvk-nvapi/`.
+Edit the "DXVK-NVAPI version" field in the Lutris settings to the name of that folder.

 ### Wine